- Published on

 - Completely turn off the laptop display.

-Another trick that I've read is to put magnets to the hall sensor of the Mac so that it thinks the lid is closed.
+Another trick that I've read is to put magnets on the hall sensor of the Mac so that it thinks the lid is closed.
 So, I searched for fridge magnets I have and I tried.

-Quoted from Alin Panaitu's blogpost:
+Quoted from Alin Panaitu's blog post:

 With the new 2021 design, the MacBook has a hinge sensor, that can detect not only if the lid is closed, but also the angle of its closing.
 Magnets can’t trick’em anymore.